 Raise a glass to Hugh de la Haye.

-Our little island is home to not one, but two Jersey vodkas.
-Both borne out of a love for our scrumptious seasonal beauties, they’re just the tipples to warm the cockles of your heart.
+Our little island is home to a few Jersey vodkas.
+Borne out of a love for our scrumptious seasonal beauties, they’re just the tipples to warm the cockles of your heart.
 Whet your whistle with the Jersey Distillery Company’s artisan vodka ‘Fluke’ or La Mare’s craft, ‘Royal Vodka’ and ‘Royal Gin’.
 Or why not try Royal Mash Vintage Vodka, also produced using our Jersey Royal potatoes and available in many of the island’s bars and restaurants.
 The best bit?
-They’re both made exclusively with our local potatoes.
+They’re made exclusively with our local potatoes.

-Our suggestion is to serve both with a locally grown garnish.
+Our suggestion is to serve with a locally grown garnish.

 The genuine article.